Beorhtmund/beorhtmund.github.io/README.md

 FIX: I need to center the list element to the center of the page and then align the text to the left.

 ## Survey Page
-I made this survey page about programming languages.
+I made this survey page about programming languages with a few question regarding them.

 FIX: The radio and checkbox inputs should be centered within their parent element.
 Set a better background image.
 Make form responsive.